BlankTiger/hm/README.md

 2. Installing, uninstalling, and upgrading packages based on instruction files
 3. Tracking changes with a lockfile system
 4. Managing dependencies for your configurations
+5. Providing an interactive TUI for easier configuration management

 ## Installation